 It turns out the benefits of a gratitude practice are not limited to happiness.
 Gratitude can also positively impact our working lives.
-Dr R. A. Emmons, one of the world’s leading scientific experts on gratitude, writes in The Little Book of Gratitude, “gratitude is the ultimate performance-enhancing substance.”

 What is gratitude?

-For example, I might be frustrated by a delegated piece of work not coming back to me as I expected.
-With reflection I can be grateful for the implicit learning opportunity.
-I can acknowledge I played a part by not providing a thorough brief or checking my staff member’s understanding.
-I am grateful because I can learn from this and improve my delegation skills.
+An attitude of gratitude is the practice of expressing thankfulness and appreciation across life domains.
+It’s also about taking the time to notice both sides of a situation, even when things feel negative and chaotic.
+For example, I might be frustrated by a delegated piece of work not being completed as I expected.
+With reflection, I can be grateful for the implicit learning opportunity.
+I can acknowledge I played a part by not providing a thorough brief.
+I can be grateful to learn from this and thereby improve my delegation skills.

 The benefits and science of gratitude

-- Increased happiness and prosocial (kind and helpful) behaviour
+- Increased prosocial (kind and helpful) behaviour

 - Increased psychological wellbeing